YCS YCS

 Hulme left Arsenal for Huddersfield in January 1938, where he saw out the rest of his career.
 He picked up a FA Cup runners-up medal in 1938, his fifth and record breaking FA Cup Final appearance.
 It was also his last appearance as he announced his retirement shortly after the game.

-A fine all round sportsman, Hulme played 225 times for Middlesex between 1929 and 1939 as a middle order batsman and medium bowler.
+A fine all round sportsman, Hulme played 225 times for Middlesex between 1929 and 1939 as a right handed middle order batsman, medium fast bowler and outstanding fielder, where he put his football agility and speed to good use.
+His cricketing career ended with 8,103 runs, 89 wickets and 110 catches.
 He was also a fine billiards player and golfer.

 After the war, he worked as a reserve policemen before joining Spurs as Assistant Secretary and later managed the club between 1945 and 1949, unfortunately, he achieved little in the way of managerial honours.
 Although his legacy was to lay the foundations for their 1950/1 championship winning side.
 Then followed a career as a sports journalist with "The People" until his retirement in 1964.